JJNod88/PP1_html_css/README.md

 # Features:
-### Landing Page (Home)
+### Header & Footer
 * Consistent interactive Header and Nav elements are used throughout the entire site.
     * The site has a Navigation bar accessible at all times, that blends in to the web page.
 It includes a link to the *Home*, *Community* and *Sign Up* pages.
     * A simple Footer with links to *facebook*, *Email/Contact us* and *Sign Up* pages.
+    * both are fixed with an index rating of 999 so are accessible and visible on all parts of the site.

+## Four pages -

+### Landing Page (Home)
 * Landing Page section -
     * An image of a football will instantly tell the user the sites main focus, giving it visual context to grab their attention.
-    * The image has. text overlay with the Sites Name, a catchy slogan, and a location.
+    * The image has text overlay with the Sites Name, a catchy slogan, and a location.
 Re-inforcing the reason the site exists and why the User is visiting.
     * The image has an opacity value, to help blend the text and header.
 * Benefits Section -
     * A Catchy phrase giving the User an other reason why they are visiting.